 You may cancel anytime after booking and receive a full refund* as long as you let us know more than 28 days before the course start date.
 If it's less than 28 days before the course start date, you can transfer your place to any future course, a maximum of two times.
 These are small classes, so we hope this is reasonable for everyone

 On our side, if the minimum group size is not reached, you'll be contacted to discuss a refund* or rebooking onto a later date.
 If technology failure or human frailty means a webinar doesn't go ahead, an alternative webinar date will be provided to suit the majority of the group.
 If for some reason, no webinars at all take place, a full refund* will be provided

 Please note: *Full refunds can only be made against the original payment card within 30 days of payment.
 Thereafter it's a bank transfer or Paypal only.
 (It's a technology thing)

 Is the training available for my team or company?

 Yes!
-Simply contact us to discuss.
-See below for all options, which also include in-person, on-site options too
+Contact us to discuss.
+See below for blended and in-person/on-site options